 This page explains why the University must release Directory Information upon request, even to commercial entities, in most cases.
 It also explains steps students can take to prevent release of that information.

 UNC Charlotte complies with a federal law called the Family Educational Rights and Privacy Act (FERPA).
 You can find out more about FERPA in the Schedule of Classes, the University Catalog, or on the Office of Legal Affairs FERPA website.
 "Directory Information" means information in a student's education record that would not generally be considered harmful or an invasion of privacy if disclosed.
-At UNC Charlotte, Directory Information consists of the student's name, major field of study, dates of attendance, enrollment status, and degrees and awards (including scholarships) received.
+At UNC Charlotte, Directory Information consists of the student's name; major field of study; dates of attendance; enrollment status; degrees and awards (including scholarships and distinctions) received; and county of residence for award, scholarship, or distinction recipients.

 Photographs, videos, or other media containing a student’s image or likeness (collectively, “student images”) and University-issued student electronic mail addresses (“email addresses”) are designated by UNC Charlotte as “Limited use Directory Information.”
 Use and disclosure of Limited Use Directory Information will be restricted to: (1) publication in official University publications or on social media sites or websites hosted or maintained by, on behalf of, or for the benefit of the University, including the University’s online directory and internal email system; (2) University officials who have access, consistent with FERPA, to such information and only in conjunction with a legitimate educational interest; and (3) external parties contractually affiliated with the University, provided such affiliation requires the sharing of limited use directory information.